 In the month of January 2024, the disaster management team attended to 06 incidents for the assessment and the provision of required assistance to victims of disaster.
 Disaster management volunteers were activated to assist with the erection of temporary shelters and the provision of immediate relief material such as plastic sheets and blankets to the most affected communities.

-The table below outlines the incidents reported in our local municipalities for the third quarter of 2023/2024 financial year.
+The table below outlines the incidents reported in our local municipalities from July to September 2024 and October to December 2024.